 State ORP in-service distributions

 The CARES Act did not create a new form of in-service distribution for 401(a) defined contribution plans, such as the State ORP.
 Guidance issued by the IRS has clarified that the new in-service distributions allowed by the CARES Act are only available for certain types of plans (e.g., 401(k), 403(b), 457(b)), and do not override the ordinary distribution rules for 401(a) plans such as the State ORP, which generally prohibit in-service distributions unless someone has reached normal retirement age.
-See, for example, Question 10 of the IRS Coronavirus-related relief for retirement plans and IRAs questions and answers.
+See, for example, Question 10 of the IRS Coronavirus-related relief for retirement plans and IRAs questions and answersexternal link, opens in a new tab.

 Although the CARES Act did not authorize new forms of in-service distributions from the State ORP, the PEBA Board did resolve at its April 17, 2020, meeting that, if the federal government takes future action that would allow in-service coronavirus-related distributions from 401(a) defined contribution plans before normal retirement age, PEBA would adopt those distributions for the State ORP.